 Ahh, summer.
 A time to slow down, pause, reflect.
 It inspired me to share some insight on pausing.
-Also, I have a summer Get Over the Fear class.
-Sometimes, I find that summer classes are the most productive.
-Stay cool.

 In my fifteen years of coaching, I have discovered the most underutilized aspect of presentation technique is…The Pause.
 This doesn’t just mean slowing down and not rushing through your speech, but rather pausing as a deliberate action.
 Incorporating purposeful pauses into your speaking allows you time to collect your thoughts, gives your audience a chance to fully comprehend what you’re saying, and makes you sound like you have some gravitas.
 Remember: powerful people rarely rush.
 You shouldn’t, either.